-If you’ve inherited an individual retirement account, or IRA, you can find yourself at the tricky three-way intersection of estate planning, financial planning and tax planning.
+An inherited IRA may be the most complex issue to handle well when wrapping up an estate.
+If you’ve recently inherited an individual retirement account, you can find yourself at the tricky three-way intersection of estate planning, financial planning and tax planning.
 One wrong decision can lead to expensive consequences, and good luck trying to persuade the IRS to give you a do-over.

 When you inherit an IRA, you have many – too many! – choices to make depending on the situation:

-- If you inherited an IRA, and you’re the spouse of the original owner, a minor child, chronically ill or disabled, or not less than 10 years younger than the original owner, you have one set of choices.
-But anyone else has a different set of options.
+- If you inherited an IRA, and you’re the spouse of the original owner, you have one set of choices.
+If you’re a minor child, chronically ill or disabled, or not more than 10 years younger than the original owner, you have another set of choices.
+But anyone else has a still-different set of options.

 - Should you try to minimize taxes or maximize cash distribution from the account?

-These are a few of the complex questions that an inherited IRA presents to the recipient, and the recently passed SECURE Act shook up longstanding practices.
+These are a few of the complex questions that an inherited IRA presents to the recipient, and 2019’s SECURE Act shook up long-standing practices, creating more confusion.

-Some experts advise IRA beneficiaries to do nothing until they’ve met with a financial adviser who can explain their options.
+Some experts advise IRA beneficiaries to do nothing until they’ve met with a financial advisor who can explain their options.

 At that point, you’re in trouble.
-Before that happens, learn these six must-know tips for handling an inherited IRA.
+Before that happens, learn these seven must-know tips for handling an inherited IRA.